 Understanding the differences between the various methods used to protect your intellectual property allows you to be prepared to make the best decisions possible for your new business.
 By doing so, the fence around your valuable business will be strengthened!

-There are several ways a business owner may protect the intellectual property he or she develops as they start and grow their business.
+There are several ways a business owner may protect the intellectual property you create as you start and grow a business.
 This is vitally important if you intend to grow a valuable business.

 Several key concepts will be discussed to help you to see the big picture and they include: